sashaportnova/FrankenCap/README.md

 ## Acknowledgements

-FrankenCap is built upon the exceptional [OpenCap-core](https://github.com/stanfordnmbl/opencap-core) project by the Stanford [Neuromuscular Biomechanics Lab](https://nmbl.stanford.edu/).
+FrankenCap is built upon the exceptional [OpenCap-core](https://github.com/stanfordnmbl/opencap-core) project by the Stanford [Neuromuscular Biomechanics Lab](https://nmbl.stanford.edu/) licensed under the [Apache License, Version 2.0](https://github.com/stanfordnmbl/opencap-core?tab=Apache-2.0-1-ov-file#readme).
 We are deeply grateful to the Stanford team for developing and sharing such a robust and extensible tool for markerless motion capture.

 ---